Code-Institute-Submissions/diogo-pessoa-MyBucketList_AprResub/README.md

 ### Features Left to Implement
 - Add Maps Integration with the input Location, to build an href for the user's Bucket list Item.
+- Use background image on My bucket list `ul` element and align items with it for a more natural view

 ## Technologies Used